Motorcycle Accident Lawyers

 The Ramos Advantage

 The Ramos Advantage is more than just having a doctor who is also your attorney.
 We will do everything in our power to help you get the care you need and the compensation you deserve.
-We will meet you on your terms to discuss your case – at your home, at a local coffee house or restaurant or here at our north metro office.
+We will meet you on your terms to discuss your case – at your home, at a local coffee house or restaurant or at any of our front range offices.
 The Ramos Advantage is a system that prides itself on always putting the client first while it bridges the gap between law and medicine.

 The bottom line is The Ramos Advantage sets us apart from other law firms.
 At Ramos Law, we treat you like people and we do this type of work because we genuinely care about helping others.
 This is our mission and we would be honored to help you as well if you have been injured through the fault of another.

 Ramos Law has been helping people with their motorcycle accident claims for years.
 We will answer all your questions and help you in your pursuit of justice.
 Receive the compensation and peace of mind you deserve by having an experienced Colorado motorcycle accident lawyer on your side.
 You have our guarantee: There are no fees or costs until your case is settled.

 If you or a loved one has been injured in a motorcycle accident, call us now at (303) 731-4477 or submit an Evaluation Form to receive a complimentary evaluation of your case.

 During the year of 2016, Colorado experienced a record high of motorcycle fatalities at 125.
 This marks a 15 percent increase from the year 2015 and the main causes are distracted drivers and poor bike handling skills.
 As a result, CDOT has made the month of May all about Motorcycle Safety Awareness to encourage riders to increase their skills through classes.
 At the end of the day, both riders and drivers must work together to make the roads more safe for everyone.

 Colorado Motorcycle Crash Statistics